copperwalls/faster-ssh-logins/README.md

 Turbo fast SSH logins.

-Type “ssh hostname” no more.
+Type “ssh hostname” no more!
 Just the hostname or a shortened version of it and you’ll be logged in to your SSH server in no time!

 In other words: I don’t like typing long SSH commands.
 If I can shorten it, I will :)